Frequently Asked Questions

 The Huffington Post is doing an excellent job of compiling media articles about the exciting results.
 See their articles about mindfulness being applied in the worlds of medicine, education, psychology, art, business, etc.

-But, of course, there is no way for this website to give you advise on what the best thing could be for your situation.
+But, of course, there is no way for this website to give you advice on what the best thing could be for your situation.
 Talk to your health care provider.

 Is this meditation training a religion?
 (Is it Buddhist?)